-With the introduction of a material with end-use properties, 3D printing is now considered a serious production tool – especially for small series manufacturing.
+With the introduction of a material with end-use properties, 3D product printing is now considered a serious production tool – especially for small series manufacturing.
 VW quickly realised the potential of AM to take their applications beyond prototyping.
 The technology and polypropylene material were put to use for a short run of hand glove box compartments in customised emergency vehicles, where conventional manufacturing methods were not cost effective and unable to meet the lead time. : The hand glove compartment was tested for high cycle fatigue by opening and closing 20,000 times at different temperatures (23°C, 70°C, -23°C and 55°C), passing every test.
-This would simply not have been possible with PA12.
+This would simply not have been possible with PA12 and automotive 3D printing.

 The parts were then welded together with injected moulded components, demonstrating that SLS parts can be included in manufacturing processes without any extra steps.